espegun/good-dev-practice/how_to_git/README.md

 **Branching** makes it possible to work in parallell on different context while minimizing interdependencies.<br/>
 **HEAD** is a reference to the last commit in the currently check-out branch.<br/>
 **Merging** All the commits which are not present in the working branch are added to it.
 Sometimes, a separate merge commit will be created.<br/>
-**Pull request** Several commits/PRs can be made for each branchout.
-However, branches are cheap and at least Dataplatform best practice is to close the branch immediately after doing a squash'n'merge of an approved PR.
-Remember that merges to master are expected to be deployed in `prod`.
+**Pull request** Techniclly, several commits and PRs can be made for each branch.
+However, branches are cheap and at least in the Dataplatform best practice is to close the branch immediately after doing squash'n'merge of an approved PR.
+Remember that merges into the `master` are expected to be deployed in `prod` (while you may deploy to `dev` during individual development testing).

 ![Image from unwiredlearning.com](git-flow.png)